Is Sharing Personal Injury Case Details on Social Media Advisable in New Jersey?

 Yes, your social media posts can be used against you as evidence in your New Jersey personal injury claim.

-And for that reason alone, it’s a good idea to avoid sharing the details of your personal injury case anywhere online — social media included.
+For that reason alone, it’s a good idea to avoid sharing the details of your personal injury case anywhere online — social media included.

 Of course, you can always speak to your personal injury attorney about a post you are considering making.
 They will be able to advise you about the content of that specific post and how it might affect your case.